Vizzuality/aqueduct-flood/README.md

 1. Install Docker
 2. Clone the repo: https://github.com/greenriver/aqueduct-flood
 3. Run `docker-compose up` to build your image and fire up the container.
 Visit localhost:3030.
-Ctrl C to stop.
+Ctrl-C to stop.

 ## Deployment

 1. Run `docker-compose run web yarn build` to compile.
+2. Copy the contents of the `build` directory to the `wriorg` repo.
+    - Make sure you are on the `aqueduct-gr` branch of the `wriorg` repo.
-2. Copy the build to the wriorg repo aqueduct-gr branch build directory.
+    - Copy the build to the `wriorg/applications/aqueduct/floods` directory.
-3. From the wriorg repo, commit and push changes to the aqueduct-gr branch.
-Enter your Pantheon password when prompted.
+3. From the `wriorg` repo, commit and push changes to the `aqueduct-gr` branch.
+Enter your Pantheon password when/if prompted.
+    - In your commit message, include the app name and the hash for the commit from that app's repo that you are deploying, for example:
+      > Update aqueduct-flood to commit 8df15603a5d939995b03ade0429f90434a19e6ca
+    - The app is deployed on push to https://aqueduct-gr-wriorg.pantheonsite.io/applications/aqueduct/floods/

 ## Requirements
 ```